TGolias/DNDConfigObjects/README.md

 A collection of JSON files to represent different types of config objects in DND.

-This includes the basic classes, races, etc as well as some homebrewed stuff.
+This includes the basic classes, races, items, etc as well as some homebrewed stuff.